Donald J. Trump State Park: Proposals to rename

 In late 2015, State Senator Daniel Squadron introduced an "Anything but Trump Act" to change the park's name.
 Several suggestions for a name change were offered by elected officials.
 Assemblyman Charles D. Lavine suggested that the park be named for Peter Salem, an African American who served in the American Revolutionary War and is thought by some historians to have been Muslim, while the district's U.S. Representative Sean Patrick Maloney suggested that the park be named after folk singer Pete Seeger.
 In response, Trump suggested that New York State return the park's land to his ownership.
 Efforts to rename the park after Pete Seeger continued in early 2016 with a petition by activist group "People for the Pete Seeger State Park" on Change.org.

-In September 2017, New York's 25th Assembly District Representative Nily Rozic, a Democrat, suggested renaming the park in honor of Heather Heyer, who died in a vehicle-ramming attack while protesting the Unite the Right rally in Charlottesville, Virginia.
+In September 2017, New York's 25th State Assembly district Representative Nily Rozic, a Democrat, suggested renaming the park in honor of Heather Heyer, who died in a vehicle-ramming attack while protesting the Unite the Right rally in Charlottesville, Virginia.
 No renaming of the park has been undertaken and the proposal was largely ignored.
 Rozic, along with New York State Senator Brad Hoylman, reintroduced legislation to rename the park in 2018 but it did not make it out of committee.
 They again introduced legislation in 2019 to rename the park.

 After the 2021 United States Capitol attack, there were renewed attempts to rename the park, and an online petition to rename it after Sojourner Truth (a native of nearby Ulster County) gained over 160,000 signatures.
 New York Assemblywoman Sandy Galef argued that the state should move forward with changing the park's name, arguing that "Mr. Trump did not sign the appropriate documents with the state, rendering any claim of breach of contract moot."
 Galef called for the park to be renamed in honor of former New York Republican governor George Pataki, who grew up in the area.
 Galef wrote, "Monuments, landmarks, and parks can hold a symbolic meaning and in this case a park named for Donald J. Trump can only represent the division he has sought to create in our country over the past four years.
 This division has no place in our state.
 Motorists have complained about the Trump signs on the Taconic for years, and we must take a stand."
 The effort to rename the park failed again in 2021 after not going up for a vote before state lawmakers during the legislative session.